Kiuwan logo

 COBOL is still widely used for mainframe computing, with many organizations using it to develop and maintain their legacy applications.
 Its advantages include its simplicity, readability, and support for database access.

-COBOL’s features make it well suited for legacy programs and systems, although its reliance on lengthy codes has led to many of these applications becoming outdated.
+COBOL’s features make it well-suited for legacy programs and systems, although its reliance on lengthy code has led to many of these applications becoming outdated.
 However, COBOL is still widely used in business applications such as banking, finance, and accounting, as it can provide organizations with a comprehensive set of security controls.

 Perl